jbee/jbee.github.io/index.md

 # Jan Bernitt's Musings on Software

 Common theme: How to not end up in a mess -- or -- less is more, nothing is everything.
+In code, writing and life.
+What is essential to understand cannot be said, only learned following clues.
+When I am pointing to the moon, look at it, not my finger.

 ## Projects